Always a Beginner

 For a beginner, the ways to a good image are countless, because everything is fresh and full of wonder.
 Speed and efficiency are replaced by curiosity and delighted exploration.
 The original goal may change or even disappear in the joy of discovering the play of form and light.
 Technique is necessary and fine equipment is fun, but I want to see every potential image like a child, eager to watch light and values and movement.
 I wait to trip the shutter at just the right time so I can show you what I saw.

-My cameras are a venerable Canon 5D and a new D70, plus my iPhone 6S Plus.
-All are far smarter than I am.Today my darkroom is Photoshop CC 2015, and my fingers are wrinkled by age, not developers and stop baths.
+My cameras are a venerable Canon 5D and a new D70, plus my iPhone X. All are far smarter than I am.Today my darkroom is Photoshop CC 2018, and my fingers are wrinkled by age, not developers and stop baths.

 Though I've learned a lot about this craft, I've worked hard to stay a beginner.
 When I see the images my Photo Group friends make, I know how much I have to learn.